 American Family

-American Family (also referred to as AmFam) is another trusted homeowners insurance provider in Iowa, known for its round-the-clock customer service and helpful mobile tools.
-The company also features a wide range of coverage options specifically for natural disasters, making it a great option for Iowa’s many farmers and ranchers.
+American Family (also referred to as AmFam) is a trusted homeowners insurance provider in Iowa, known for its round-the-clock customer service and helpful mobile tools.
+The company also features a wide range of coverage options, which may account for it’s higher-than-average premium.

 Best 24/7 Service